Singulair’s Mental Health Risks

 Srinivasan highlighted that reports showed that side effects disproportionately affect children.
 She said that the boxed warning added in 2020 wasn’t enough.

 The Health Care Bureau Chief called on the FDA to further evaluate the risks and benefits in children under 18.
-Srinivasan wanted the organization to determine if the label should say the drug should not be used in children under 18, among other actions.
+Srinivasan wanted the organization to determine if the label should say the drug should not be used by children, among other actions.

 Who Is Most at Risk From Singulair?

-While anyone may experience Singulair’s neuropsychiatric side effects, children ages 2 through 18 are most at risk.
+While users of any age may experience Singulair’s neuropsychiatric side effects, children ages 2 through 18 are most at risk.

 Researchers still aren’t sure exactly how montelukast affects the brain to cause mental health side effects, but one study in Life Sciences theorized that the drug affects brain chemicals.
 This is most apparent in the underdeveloped brains of children, making them more likely to suffer these side effects.